monfresh/ohana-sms/README.md

 #### Ruby
-If you're on a Mac, the easiest way to get up and running is to run my [laptop script](https://github.com/monfresh/laptop).
+If you're on a Mac, the easiest way to get up and running is to run my [Ruby on Mac script](https://rubyonmac.dev).
 On Linux, you'll need to install [Build tools][build-tools], [Ruby with RVM][ruby], and [Node.js][node].

 Once your environment is ready to go, install the app: